 1. Driver safety.
 This is always a crucial consideration for fleets, and is a central aspect of their basic duty of care to their employees while they are at work – so close monitoring of driver behaviour is essential.
 It is also an important indicator with regard to overall road safety standards.

-Telematics provides managers with information on speeding violations, rough cornering, harsh braking and tailgating.
+Fleet management software provides managers with information on speeding violations, rough cornering, harsh braking and tailgating.
 This information provides a compelling debriefing tool when discussing performance with drivers, and also facilitates the development of individually-tailored training programmes.

 Telematics data can also be used to create driver safety scorecards and league tables, with incentives provided for the safest and most-improved drivers.